 “I’ve seen the difference between other organizations and GNEC.
 I sat down with a GNEC team member on many occasions and we went over my numbers.
 It didn’t discourage me because it taught me more about the finance part of my business.
 It was a good process compared to the other place where they just cut me a check and said pay us back.“

 Access to capital is often the biggest challenge facing entrepreneurs and business owners.
 At GNEC, we provide loans from $1,000 to $50,000.
-Individuals looking for more than $50,000, we have lending partners that can go up to $2 million.
+Individuals looking for more than $50,000, can be connected to our lending partners who have the ability to loan up to $2 million.
 No matter your situation, we will work with you to find the right solution just for you.
 Our support doesn’t end at the loan closing, we provide ongoing business mentoring and counseling services to help you stay on track to meet your business goals.

 Within UEDI, we have the PRIME and TBSI programs.
 With these programs we provide a variety of services including business counseling and workshops; understanding the ins and outs of financing your business, understanding your credit, validating your business assumptions, business model canvas, financial modeling and metrics, business valuation, marketing, the art of the pitch, and other financial topics.